Subansiri River: Name and etymology

 The name is derived from a Sanskrit word svarṇa (स्वर्ण), meaning 'gold'.

 Originally the name applied to the river only after the confluence of the Chayul Chu and Tsari Chu rivers at Gelensiniak.
 In early maps of independent India, Tsari Chu was marked as the main Subansiri river.
 However, over time, the name has been transferred to Chayul Chu.
 Within Tibet, the rivers are named after the locations they flow from such as Loro Chu, Nye Chu, Char Chu and Chayul Chu, all of which apply to the Subansirir or its tributaries.

+And also in the Mising language, the river is referred to as Obonori.
+This name is distinct from the Sanskrit-derived Subansiri and has its roots in the indigenous Tani language.
+Obonori reflects the community's deep connection with the river, which is central to their culture, economy, and spiritual life.
+The exact etymology of Obonori is tied to the Mising people's unique linguistic and cultural heritage.

 Course

 Chayul Chu

 Chayul Chu is formed near Chayul Dzong with the merger of Nye Chu and Loro Chu.

 Nye Chu originates in the Tsome County where it is called Sikung.
 After entering the Lhuntse County, it is called Nyel Chu or Lhuntse Shung Chu.
 Its valley, called Nyelto, includes important towns such as Ritang and Kyitang, the latter the capital of Lhuntse County.
 It flows for about 100 km before reaching Chayul Dzong.

 Loro Chu is formed by the merger two headwaters: Loro Karpo Chu (or the "White Loro River") and Loro Nakpo Chu (or the "Black Loro River").
 Both the rivers originate in the Tsona County, marked by passes that divide the waters of Subansiri from those of Tsona Chu.
 The two head streams merge near the town of Trathong.
 The combined river flows for about 40 km before reaching Chayul Dzong.

 Chayul Chu flows for about 50 km in Tibet before entering Arunachal Pradesh near the town of Taksing.
 Before this, it is joined by Char Chu near the village of Lung, and Yume Chu just before entering Arunachal Pradesh.